Is Enamel Cookware Toxic?

 Cooking PerformanceEven heat distributionNot non-stick

-Potential Risks Of Enamel Cookware
+Potential Risks of Enamel Cookware

 Enamel cookware offers a colorful and stylish cooking option.
 Yet, some potential risks may arise with its use.
 Understanding these risks helps ensure safe cooking practices.